IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 course, tweak this threshold as one sees fit, depending on how cautious one wants to be.

+Due to the separation of the models' parameters into global and local, they are considered hierarchical or multilevel.
+This structure allows for partial pooling of information: what is observed for one store not only helps with the inference for that store but also for all other stores.
+In particular, stores will little data get more sensible estimates due to the presence of those with more.

 To sum up, once formulated, each model can be implemented in a probabilistic programming language and fitted to the historical data.
 The result is a set of replications of the original observations, yielding a probability distribution